AmeinAlmoughrabi/iOSWeatherTracker/README.md

 ## Conclusion
 This project demonstrates a complete weather tracking app built with modern SwiftUI principles.
 By addressing edge cases, optimizing UI and API integration, and maintaining clean architecture, this app provides a robust foundation for further enhancements.

+## Notes:
+There were a few deviations from the FIGMA, as there were inaccuracies in the design vs what xcode provided.

+Examples:
+Degree Symbol
+Font Sizes Innacurate
+In-App Icons

+## Some other notes to consider:
+## The Figma and instructions were all defaulted to fahrenheit, so no desire or change to Celsius was included in the code for space optimization, however temp_f can be changed to temp_c depending on user desire in the api call or manually by doing the math inline based on a bool value.
+## Modifying the search feature to make more sense for the user